 - disturb the exam proceedings in any other way.

-Alternatively, candidates can download the incident report form and email the completed form to email@example.com within 2 business days of the exam.
+Alternatively, candidates can download the incident report form and email the completed form to email@example.com within two business days of the exam.
 Only incident reports received within this timeframe will be considered.

 Incident reports must be completed in full and with all relevant details included.

-All candidates who submit an incident report will receive an email acknowledging receipt of the report/s.
+All candidates who submit an incident report will receive an email acknowledging receipt of the report.

-OSCE: Any adjustments will be applied PRIOR to the release of exam results.
+Any adjustments will be applied prior to the release of exam results.

 While every effort is made to ensure all exams run smoothly and without incident, circumstances beyond the control of the RACGP may occasionally arise.